hironaokato/Hirossel/README.md

 This is "Hirossel" open-source 3D printer based on RepRap project, and the base structure is Kossel Mini by jcrocholl.

+This beta looks very close to original Kossel Mini since respecting the original and wants to keep original form this stage,

-All CAD data is built from scratch in Japan.
+but all CAD data is built from scratch in Japan.

 Hirossel is the name under beta version of delta 3D printer in RepRap Community Japan.